Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of GSD Venture Studios - Top VCs in Cloud Computing

-• Industries of focus: Cloud Computing, Cyber Security, FinTech, Mobile Apps
+• Industries of focus: Cloud Computing, Cyber Security, FinTech, and Mobile Apps

 • Geographical presence: Menlo Park, California